Engagement and Performance Management

 - identify methods and create recommendations to measure the effectiveness of revised approaches to performance management

 This Group is led by Frazer Rendell, Director of E-Trinity Consultancy.
-Join this Group by emailing email@example.com
+For more information or to Join this Group, email firstname.lastname@example.org